tony89824396/cs61a/README.md

 Skip SCHEME project and HW10 and HW11

-Optional answers are not provided.
+Optional Prob sets' answers are not provided.